dxc-technology/halstack-style-guide/components/switch/README.md

 The appearance of the component should provide good visual feedback, making clear when the switch is on or off.
 To make a difference between states colors, shadows and fill properties can be used.

+A label can be linked with the component to indicate what action will perform when the change occurs.
+It should be descriptive and clear about what the component is doing or affecting.

 ## Modes

 Two main modes are represented within the component.